Quantum Approximate Markov Chains are Thermal: Introduction

-i.e., the tensor product of some operator $V_X$ on the spins in a region $X$ and the identity operator $\idty_{X^c}$ acting on (the spins in) the complement of $X$ (which we denoted by $X^c$).
-We will denote the support of an operator $V$ by $\text{supp}(V)$.
+i.e., the tensor product of some operator $O_X$ on region $X$ and the identity operator $\idty_{X^c}$ acting on the complement of $X$ (which we denoted by $X^c$).
+We will denote the support of an operator $O$ by $\text{supp}(O)$, unless explicitly mentioned.